TejaVenkatBalla/Teja_15-6-25/README.md

 To run the API server:

 1. Ensure dependencies are installed (see `requirements.txt`).
+2. Add env variables for database connection.
-2. Start the FastAPI server by running:
+3. Start the FastAPI server by running:

 ```bash
 uvicorn main:app --host 0.0.0.0 --port 8000
 ```

-3. Use the API endpoints to trigger and retrieve reports.
+4. Use the API endpoints to trigger and retrieve reports.

+**Kindly refer to the sample output file provided in the repository for reference.**

 ---
 ## Ideas to Improve the Solution

 To further enhance the scalability, reliability, and performance of this system, consider the following improvements: